Our team is here to help you select the best path for supporting RISD.

 The Director of Prospect Management and Analytics leads the prospect development program, identifies and qualifies new major and planned gift prospective donors, provides strategic analysis for donor development and employs statistics and data visualization to communicate information.
 Read the full posting here.

-The Director, Regional Clubs & Affinity Groups will increase alumni engagement, with a focus on expanding participation in alumni clubs in major markets and developing an alumni affinity program including using data analytics and engagement metrics to measure success and lead the exploration and implementation of innovative ways to engage alumni of all ages and multiple affinities.
+The Director of Alumni Communities will increase alumni engagement, with a focus on expanding participation in alumni clubs in major markets and developing an alumni affinity program including using data analytics and engagement metrics to measure success and lead the exploration and implementation of innovative ways to engage alumni of all ages and multiple affinities.
 Read the full job posting here.